-Franklin Savings Bank was organized in Farmington November 16, 1868 as Franklin County Savings Bank.
+Franklin Savings Bank was organized in Farmington on November 16, 1868, as Franklin County Savings Bank.

 The charter for the new bank was created February 24, 1868, when Governor Joshua Chamberlain signed into law a bill incorporating Franklin County Savings Bank.
 Robert Goodenow, Joseph W. Fairbanks, Stillman Tarbox, Daniel V. B. Ormsby, Samuel Belcher, Hannibal Belcher Simeon H. Lowell and Reuben Cutler of Farmington, Charles J. Talbot of Wilton, Jeremy W. Porter of Strong, Daniel Howes of New Sharon and Seward Dill of Phillips were the original incorporators.
 That charter was put into effect in November when Daniel Ormsby was chosen as the bank’s first president.